-Viral reports that an Oregon man was jailed for collecting rainwater on his rural property have sparked questions about whether it’s illegal to collect rainwater in some states.
+Viral reports that an Oregon man was jailed for collecting rainwater on his rural property have sparked questions about whether it is illegal to collect rainwater in some states for several years.

 The story led many to believe that all rainwater collection in Oregon was illegal, but that’s not the case.
 The state requires a water rights permit to use public water (including rainfall), but there are exceptions for “collecting precipitation water that gathers on an artificial impervious surface, such as a rooftop or parking lot; in rain barrels.”
 So, for most people in Oregon, it’s legal to collect and use rainwater.

-There has been similar misunderstanding about rainwater collection laws in Colorado.
+There has been similar misunderstandings concerning rainwater collection laws in Colorado.
 Before 2009, Colorado had strict laws that basically made collecting rainwater illegal.
 But the state later introduced laws that made it legal to use some rooftop rainwater collection systems and to set up rainwater retention basins at new development sites.